TeselaGen/ve-sequence-utils/docs/issue_template.md

-@tnrich (¡important to make sure I get an email alert for your issue!)
+@tnrich <!--- ¡important to make sure I get an email alert for your issue! -->